Opinion: Harry and Meghan's funeral humiliation

 One of the biggest issues was the question of uniform.
 Initially, it was reported that King Charles would not permit Harry to wear military dress to the Queen's funeral (ditto the disgraced Prince Andrew) only for Andrew to be allowed to wear his naval dress for the vigil mounted by Her Majesty's children.

-On Wednesday, when the procession conveying Her Majesty's coffin made its way from Buckingham Palace to Westminster Hall, Harry was in all-too-conspicuous suits, as was Andrew.
+On Wednesday, when the procession conveying Her Majesty's coffin made its way from Buckingham Palace to Westminster Hall, Harry and Andrew were in all-too-conspicuous suits.
 The House of Windsor's black sheep were quite literally, dressed in black.
 Symbolism much?

 "Common sense has prevailed," a royal source told the Telegraph.
 "It was a ludicrous situation, given the Duke of Sussex has served his country and is a highly respected member of the armed forces with everything he has done for veterans.
 It is important that the Queen's grandchildren are all made to feel welcome and comfortable as they grieve their beloved grandmother together."